Dr. Kaixuan Liu with Atlantic Spine Center Describes Bulging and Herniated Discs.

 - Avoid a sedentary lifestyle by exercising regularly.
 Dr. Liu advises patients to talk to spine experts or exercise physiologists to determine the best forms of activity for strengthening core muscles, which help support the spine.
 The simple act of walking offers important benefits both to the spine and to overall health.

 - Lose weight.
-Extra pounds not only increase pressure on discs but pull the spine forward into an unnatural position.
+Extra pounds increase pressure on discs and pull the spine forward into an unnatural position.

 - Practice good posture.
 Sit up straight in a chair that provides good back support; keep feet flat on the floor.
 Place the computer screen and keyboard closer so that you are not slumping, slouching, or craning the neck forward.